Seattle, WA, USA

 | By Joshua Wood

-Earlier this year, we introduced a new logging and performance monitoring tool, Honeybadger Insights.
-You can finally send your logs, application events, and telemetry data to Honeybadger!
-Once you do, you can query your logs and events to diagnose performance issues, perform root-cause analyses, and create beautiful charts and dashboards to see what's happening in real time.
+Hey Elixir friends, great news!
+Honeybadger now offers performance monitoring for your Elixir, Phoenix, and Oban applications.
+Last year, we launched Honeybadger Insights, a new logging and performance monitoring tool bundled with Honeybadger.
+Insights allows you to query your logs and events to diagnose performance issues, perform root-cause analyses, and create charts and dashboards to see what's happening in real time.

 | By Honeybadger